 Dogs should be safely secured with a dog seatbelt, in a secured carrier or behind a dog guard.
-You never know what your dog may see or hear while you are travelling, so it’s important they are safely secured in the car, so they can’t injure themselves or you, if they get a fright and scared or they see something that gets them super excited and they start jumping around!
-If an accident happened, the dog could be fatally injured and the force of the dog being thrown forward could seriously injure the driver or any passengers in the car.
+You never know what your dog may see or hear while you are travelling, so it’s important they are safely secured in the car.
+This way, they can’t injure themselves or you if they get a fright or see something that gets them super excited and jumping around!
+If an accident happened, the dog could be fatally injured, and the force of the dog being thrown forward could seriously injure the driver or any passengers in the car.

 If you are travelling by air, make sure your family have checked out any pet-related rules set by the airline you are travelling with.
 This also includes restrictions for animals in different countries and restrictions related to the weather.
 Talk to your veterinarian for advice and help.

-If your family decides your animal(s) should not travel, you can arrange for a responsible friend or relative to look after your animal(s), board your animal(s) at a recommended kennel or cattery or hire a pet sitter.
+If your family decides your animal(s) should not travel, you can arrange for a responsible friend or relative to look after your animal(s), you can board them at a recommended kennel or cattery, or you can hire a pet sitter.

 If your family has decided to board your animal(s), get references and ask your parents to visit the boarding kennels or cattery first.
 Your veterinarian can help you find a good boarding kennel or cattery that is best suited to the needs of your animal(s).

 A pet sitter may be preferable if your animal is timid, elderly, and afraid of strangers or needs the comfort of familiar surroundings while you're gone.

-If your family is hiring a pet sitter, encourage them to interview them and check their references.
+If your family is hiring a pet sitter, encourage them to interview the pet sitter and check their references.

 Be sure your animal is microchipped before you leave him or her anywhere unfamiliar to them.

-If your family arranges for someone to care for your pet while you're away, give the pet sitter:
+If your family arranges for someone to care for your animal(s) while you're away, give the pet sitter: